-As soon as proper service is established, the Court ordinarily schedules a prompt inspection by the DCRA housing inspector.
+As soon as proper service is established, the Court ordinarily schedules a prompt inspection by the Department of Buildings housing inspector.
 The Court may schedule a re-inspection if warranted.
 The reports of the housing inspector generally provide the basis for the Court's assessment of the existence and abatement of housing code violations.